apache/spark/docs/running-on-mesos.md

 A few places to look during debugging:

 - Mesos master on port `:5050`
-  - Slaves should appear in the slaves tab
+  - Agents should appear in the agents tab
   - Spark applications should appear in the frameworks tab
   - Tasks should appear in the details of a framework
   - Check the stdout and stderr of the sandbox of failed tasks
 - Mesos logs
-  - Master and slave logs are both in `/var/log/mesos` by default
+  - Master and agent logs are both in `/var/log/mesos` by default

 And common pitfalls:

 - Spark assembly not reachable/accessible
-  - Slaves must be able to download the Spark binary package from the `http://`, `hdfs://` or `s3n://` URL you gave
+  - Agents must be able to download the Spark binary package from the `http://`, `hdfs://` or `s3n://` URL you gave
 - Firewall blocking communications
   - Check for messages about failed connections
   - Temporarily disable firewalls for debugging and then poke appropriate holes